carine-h/carine-h.github.io/posts/blog_10.md

 4. Trump's speeches show that he touched on specific interest areas among the Hispanic community while Biden stayed general
 5. Trump spoke more about the Hispanic community in more heterogeneous terms than Biden

 Putting my campaign resource and speech analysis together, I conclude that Trump, more than Biden, catered to the heterogeneous interests across different Hispanic groups.
 His message about the border in Texas or socialism in Florida appealed directly to groups in those states, making these same groups feel forsaken by the Biden campaign, who largely took the Hispanic vote for granted.
+Coming back to my narrative, it is abundantly clear that Democrats did show they are losing touch with Hispanic voters and even taking them for granted.